wurdcms/wurd-web/README.md

 ```

 ## Usage
+1. Create a Wurd account and app.

-1. Connect to a Wurd app with `wurd.connect('appName', options)`.
+2. Connect to a Wurd app with `wurd.connect('appName', {editMode: true})`.
-2. Load top level 'sections' of content you'll be using with `wurd.load('section')`.
+3. Load top level 'sections' of content you'll be using with `wurd.load('section')`.
-3. In your views/templates etc., get content with `wurd.get('section.item')`.
+4. In your views/templates etc., get content with `wurd.get('section.item')`.
-4. To make regions editable, simply add the `data-wurd` attributes to the HTML.
+5. To make regions editable, simply add the `data-wurd` attributes to the HTML.
 For example (using Mustache style template tags):

 ```html
 <h1 data-wurd="homepage.title">{{wurd.get('homepage.title')}}</h1>